 Working with Teaching Matters, these curriculum guides were developed to support teachers in implementing genre-based writing workshops in middle school classrooms.
 Lattimer is the primary author for units in Short Fiction, Memoir, Feature Articles, and Editorials.

-RECENT AWARDS AND EVENTS
+RECENT AWARDS AND CURRENT PROJECTS

 At the invitation of the Ali Institute of Education in Lahore Pakistan, I have joined the Teacher Educators Consortium to provide advice and support for teacher education to universities and the Ministry of Education in Pakistan.